Cellular Automata

 This uses a recursive call to length to find the length of the string.

-show length "diamond
+show length "diamond7

 show length "whjhjwhjhj0000